 - A medical exam.

 - Your language testing results.
-Find out more about the International English Language Testing System (IELTS) test here.
+Learn more about the International English Language Testing System (IELTS) test here.

 - Your biometrics (fingerprints and photo).

-- And other relevant documents - this may be subject to the country or region.
+- And other relevant documents may be subject to the country or region.

 Step 4: Pay the application fees